BackReturn Home

 To quote pg.
 94 of Siglund Brun's book The Musical Order of the World:

 The Nobel prize-winning physicist Niels Bohr found that, in the first four shells of the hydrogen atom, the single electron moved at exactly proportional speeds: at 2160 kilohertz per second in the first shell; at 1080, 720, and 540 kHz/s respectively in the second, third, and fourth shells.
 In musical terms, the electron in the second shell creates the octave below that in the first shell; in the third shell, we hear the fifth below that lower octave, and in the fourth shell, the fourth below the fifth - a natural occurrence of the undertone series.
 The mathematician H.E.
 Huntley, discussing the golden section in his book The Divine Proportion, describes the energy exchange between several levels of electron shells and suggests that this exchange, rising and falling in different amounts from one shell to another, occurs in a pattern that follows the ratio of Fibonacci numbers.
 Huntley affirms the proportion of the musical minor sixth, or the ratio 5:8, in the quantum leaps between energy levels of simple atoms of a hydrogen gas.
 C.N.
-Banwell, writing in a highschool physics text hook, describes spectral analysis of energy levels in simple electron organization using terms like 'fundamental,' 'overtones,' 'combination frequencies,' etc. Donald H. Andrews, chemistry professor at Johns Hopkins University in the mid-20th century, writes enthusiastically about the musicality of atoms.
+Banwell, writing in a highschool physics textbook, describes spectral analysis of energy levels in simple electron organization using terms like 'fundamental,' 'overtones,' 'combination frequencies,' etc. Donald H. Andrews, chemistry professor at Johns Hopkins University in the mid-20th century, writes enthusiastically about the musicality of atoms.

 Atoms also organize into crystal structures.
 This leads to further correspondence between the branch of Crystallography and musical intervals.